xtdb/xtdb/doc/state_of_c2.md

   which columns exist for a specific row id, nor a way to expose the row id out to the query engine as a virtual column.

+### Interface

+- Could use PostgreSQL wire protocol, this opens up for drivers and tooling, but these may also make assumptions about the dialect used.
+Arrow Flight SQL is another option (based on gRPC) but not finalised or used.
+- Idea is to use SQL:2011 standard dialect, PostgreSQL dialect is another option, but this comes with baggage.
+- Lots of tooling would require gradual schema.
+- Some basic information catalogue queries can be simulated to make some tools, like JDBC drivers, work.

 ## Datalog

 Datalog support can be seen as a spectrum: